 The lesson seems obvious.
 Over its period of unmatched success, Apple earned the confidence to placidly defy not just its critics but its own consumers.
 In retrospect they were obviously right.
 Wired headphones are more or less extinct, AirPods are ubiquitous, and absolutely nobody is clamouring for the return of the headphone jack.
 Apple made a bold call, stuck to their guns, and their bet paid off.

 But what if it hadn’t?
 No matter how considered their decision-making process, every company makes mistakes.
 What interests me most about the launch of the iPhone 7 isn’t the success but the potential for failure.
 There must have been internal discussions about the signals that might tell them their call was wrong.
 What were they?
-What would it have taken to shake Apple’s supreme courage?
+What would it have taken to shake Apple’s courage?